Morabaraba: Eleven men's morris

 This is a European variation that uses the same board as morabaraba but is played with eleven counters.
 This prevents a situation where the game can end in a draw in the placement phase.

+Gonjilgonu (Chamgonu)

+This is a Korean variation that uses the same board as morabaraba and is played with twelve counters.
+But when the counter is removed in the placement phase, that place is "marked" and both players cannot place their counter in that place (i.e., all 24 counters must be placed in a different place).
+This rule does not apply after the moving phase, and you can move pieces to places that are marked.